Listen to this post

 Crystals are magical things.
 Despite being sparkly, they are also stepping stones in the awakening process, providing a tool to aid you in focusing your intentions.

 Lots of people are afraid to venture into using crystals in their daily awakening practice.
 There are so many of the damn things, each with its own properties and vibrations and uses.
-I am a gemologist, and yet I am still overwhelmed at times by all the choices.
+Despite being a gemologist myself, I am still overwhelmed at times by all the possibilities that crystals offer.

 Here’s my view on crystals: they do for you what you ask them to do.